-Royal Schiphol Group may experience strikes or other significant work stoppages in the future which could for example impact the quality and range of services offered to both passengers and airlines and have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition when they last for a longer period.
-They could result in passengers choosing other airports for future traveling and airlines suspending business on Royals Schiphol Group's airports.
+If labour relations in these sectors deteriorate, Royal Schiphol Group may experience strikes or other significant work stoppages which could for example impact the quality and range of services offered to both passengers and airlines and have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition if they last for a longer period.
+They could result in passengers choosing other airports for future travel and airlines suspending business at Royal Schiphol Group's airports.